 The Porch & Floor enamel comes in a Satin sheen and is tintable to many colors.
 I love the Satin because wanted to create the appearance of brick which isn’t glossy.

-What prep did you do to get ready for the paint?
+What prep did you do to get ready for the painted brick steps?

 We thoroughly cleaned the brick and swept it to make sure there was a clean surface for the paint to adhere to.
 We also made sure to remove any loose debris or mortar so we had a smooth surface to paint.

-How long did the paint take to dry?
+How long did the painted brick steps take to dry?

 It was a sunny day, so the paint dried to the touch within one hour.
 It’s recommended to wait for four hours before you recoat.
 We didn’t walk on it for 24 hours to make sure it set up properly.
 We didn’t move the benches and planters back onto the porch for several days.